-- HLTK 1870 Therapeutic Applications (3L)(3CR) This course is designed to introduce students to the concepts of therapeutic interactions, facilitating a positive work environment through effective communication and understanding various roles in the team process. - HLTK 1875 Gerontology Practicum (6LB)(3CR) This course is designed to provide hands on experience working with geriatric clients.
+- HLTK 1870 Professionalism in Healthcare (3L)(3CR) This course is designed to introduce students to the concepts of professional interactions by facilitating a positive work environment.
+Emphasis is placed on learning aspects of effective communication, application of the team process, awareness and management of ethical dilemmas, utilizing professional boundaries, rapport building and crisis management. - HLTK 1875 Gerontology Practicum (6LB)(3CR) This course is designed to provide hands-on experience working with geriatric clients.
 Students will participate in learning about gerontology, health and wellness and fall prevention in the geriatric population.
 The students will have the opportunity to work with geriatric clients in regards to general strengthening, providing resources to improve overall health and wellness and to address fall prevention through home reviews.
-Prerequisites: HLTK 1625 or equivalent CPR certification.